Amor-Jansen/Darkland/README.md

     I got a lot of insperation and code from https://www.youtube.com/c/Frankslaboratory

 ## Media
-   - Sprite image is from https://www.frankslaboratory.co.uk/downloads/97/player.png
+   - Sprite image is from https://bevouliin.com/gogle-boy-game-character
    - Background images from https://craftpix.net/freebies/free-halloween-2d-game-backgrounds/
+   - Monster sprites are from https://bevouliin.com/fat-green-monster-sprites/

 ## Thanks